 Your children may qualify for free meals or for reduced-price meals.
 Reduced price meals are served at no charge to families.
-This packet includes an application for free or reduced-price meal benefits and a set of detailed instructions.
+This page includes an application for free or reduced-price meal benefits and a downloadable packet, set of detailed instructions.
 Below are some common questions and answers to help you with the application process.

 Who can get free or reduced-price meals?

 - All children in households receiving benefits from 3SquaresVT or Reach-Up are eligible for free meals.

 - Foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals.